ricardoom/dominotrono/content/about/cv.md

 **Product Design and Development**

-- I brought several projects from initial concept through prototyping to production.
+- Brought several projects from initial concept through prototyping to production.
 Including a new interface for Shared Collections, Staff Picks, New Arrivals and an improved experience for obtaining a library card.
 Additionally, I designed new UX and visual design patterns for the new Simply E, An open source E-Reader.

 **Design System Development**

-- I was instrumental in the design and development of a functional Design Toolkit; providing an abstract and installable set of styled components for developers to rapidly build their applications.
+- Instrumental in the design and development of a functional Design Toolkit; providing an abstract and installable set of styled components for developers to rapidly build their applications.

 **Interface Designer**

-- I had a lead roll in the design and implementation of a new conceptual and visual language for the Library’s main website.
+- Had a lead roll in the design and implementation of a new conceptual and visual language for the Library’s main website.
 I collaborated closely with stakeholders, librarians, and front end developers on the deployment of new design patterns, modules, and templates.

 **Established Accessibility Standards**

-- I worked with the entire digital team to enhance the overall accessibility and operability standards for structure, type, color and content across all the NYPL public and private interfaces.
+- Worked with the entire digital team to enhance the overall accessibility and operability standards for structure, type, color and content across all the NYPL public and private interfaces.

 **Improved Patron Experience**